 Another change for Donovan and his White Sox teammates that year was that it was the season Chicago brought home the American League pennant for the first time since 1919.
 The Chisox, nicknamed the “Go-Go Sox,” finished five games ahead of second-place Cleveland.
 The White Sox teams of the late 1950s were built around pitching, defense, and speed on the basepaths to take advantage of the spacious contours of Comiskey Park.
 Luis Aparicio led the American League in stolen bases every season from 1956 to 1964, and teammates Jim Landis and Jim Rivera were constantly among the league leaders.

 As for Dick Donovan, he suffered from a slow start to the season and later from a sore shoulder, causing him to miss a month.
 At times he pitched in bad luck.
-In a game against Detroit on April 17, Donovan lost a 6-5 decision when a drive by Eddie Yost hit the foul pole for a two-run homer.
+In a game against Detroit on April 17, Donovan had a no-decision (in a game Chicago ultimately won) because a drive by Eddie Yost hit the foul pole for a two-run homer.